sadgen/ACM_Term_Premium/README.md

 6.ShowTerms: result display terms

 # Additional result:
-While ACM original paper using all curve data from 1961 up to date, my following results using rolling year data to calculate Term Premium.
+While ACM original paper using all curve data from 1961 up to date, my following results using rolling years data to calculate Term Premium.